How Long Do Financial Records Remain on Your Credit Report?

 Foreclosures and Short Sales: Seven Years

-foreclosure can remain on your credit reports for seven years from the date the foreclosure was filed.
-The same goes for a short sale, which could show up on your credit report as a charge-off, a settlement, a deed-in-lieu of foreclosure, or “settled for less than the full amount due.”
+A foreclosure can remain on your credit reports for seven years from the foreclosure filing date.
+The same goes for a short sale, which could appear on your credit report as a charge-off, a settlement, a deed-in-lieu of foreclosure, or “settled for less than the full amount due.”
 No matter how it’s reported, a short sale is considered a derogatory event.

 Hard Inquiries: Two Years